 What was not written

 Had Hašek not died before he could finish the fourth of the planned six volumes, we may assume that Švejk, like his creator, would have let himself be captured by the Russians, served in the Legions, worked for the Bolsheviks, and eventually ended up in Siberia.
 We will never know Hašek's detailed plan for his good soldier, but it seems likely that he intended to cover the years in Russia, including the Russian Civil War.
-To what extent the satire would have targeted the Legions and the Bolsheviks we can only guess, but judging from what Hašek actually wrote in Russia and after his return to Bohemia, they would not have been spared.
+We can only guess how directly the satire would have targeted the Legions and the Bolsheviks; however, judging from what Hašek wrote in Russia and after his return to Bohemia, they would not have been spared.
 That said, the criticism would probably not have been as severe as that directed against the Austro-Hungarian Empire in the first four parts of the novel.
-The Bugulma stories that appeared in early 1921 indicate a more conciliatory tone.
+The Bugulma stories that appeared in early 1921 suggest a more conciliatory tone.
 Certain aspects of the Russian Revolution are ridiculed, but the author does not show the venom found elsewhere in The Good Soldier Švejk.
 Hašek did not like being asked what he had done in Russia, and when the subject came up, he retorted that anyone who wanted to know would have to wait for the novel.
-Unfortunately, he never got to that part...
+Unfortunately, he never reached that part...

 The return that never happened

-My motivation for creating this website back in 2009 was that, despite the novel's and the author's global fame, there were few internet resources on Švejk and Hašek in any of the Nordic languages.
-I began in Norwegian but soon added an English translation to reach a wider readership, and the English version has therefore been available for a long time.
-In addition to presenting the author and the novel, the site aims to present existing information in a fresh way, and to add some previously unknown material.
+My motivation for creating this website in 2009 was simple: despite the novel's and the author's global fame, there were few online resources on Švejk and Hašek in any of the Nordic languages.
+I started in Norwegian, but soon added an English translation to reach a wider readership.
+As well as introducing the author and the novel, the site aims to present existing information in a fresh way and to add some previously unknown material.
 The Good Soldier Švejk is replete with references to places, people and institutions—probably around 2,000.
-The range of people and places is so comprehensive that dedicated readers may appreciate an overview of the often little-known individuals, places and institutions (now largely defunct) that Hašek mentions.
+The range is so comprehensive that dedicated readers may welcome an overview of the often little-known individuals, places and institutions (now largely defunct) that Hašek mentions.
 I have therefore created lists in all categories, a task still in progress (as of 2026).
-The descriptions contain, where possible, links to internet resources and, in some cases, archive and library material collected by the webmaster.
+Where possible, the descriptions include links to online resources and, in some cases, to archive and library material collected by the webmaster.